Complications of cervical cancer

 Kidney failure can cause a wide range of symptoms, including:

-Cervical cancer, like any other cancer, can make the blood more "sticky" and more prone to forming clots.
+As with other types of cancer, cervical cancer can make the blood "stickier" and more prone to forming clots.
 Bed rest after surgery and chemotherapy can also increase the risk of developing a clot.

 Large tumours can press on the veins in the pelvis, which slows the flow of blood and can lead to a blood clot developing in the legs.